-Join the United States Patent and Trademark Office (USPTO) on Thursday, February 23, from 3-4 p.m.
-ET, for a virtual panel discussion on the duty of disclosure and duty of reasonable inquiry.
+The United States Patent and Trademark Office (USPTO) held a virtual panel discussion on Thursday, February 23, from 3-4 p.m.
+ET, on the duty of disclosure and duty of reasonable inquiry.
 Last July, the USPTO issued a Federal Register notice clarifying these duties, including as to materials or statements material to patentability, or statements made to the USPTO that are inconsistent with statements submitted to the FDA and other governmental agencies.

-The panel discussion will be moderated by a patent practitioner and the panelists will discuss and answer frequently asked questions that the USPTO has received from stakeholders.
-Send questions in advance to USPTO-FDAcollaboration@uspto.gov.
+The panel discussion was moderated by a patent practitioner and the panelists discussed and answered frequently asked questions that the USPTO has received from stakeholders.

 - Kimberly Braslow, Patent Director, AstraZeneca & Vice Chair, AIPLA Food and Drug Committee